idvxlab/fact2vec/README.md

 # Fact2Vec

 ## Introduction
-Fact4Vec employs a deep embedding model to convert data facts into vector representations.
-It is achieved by adding two fully connected layers on top of BERT and fine-tuned based on a set of manually designed visual narratives.
+Fact2Vec employs a deep embedding model to convert data facts (pieces in a data story) into vector representations.
+It is achieved by adding two fully connected layers on top of BERT and fine-tuned based on a set of manually designed visual data stories.

 ## Requirements
 - Python 3.7.3